 Raw Bruker MS data were processed directly with Spectronaut 17.6 (Biognosys, Schlieren, Switzerland).
-A library was constructed from the DDA bRP fraction data by searching the annotated human proteome (www.uniprot.org) database of 2022 (uniprot sprot 2022-01-07 HUMAN.fasta).
+A library was constructed from the DDA bRP fraction data by searching the annotated human proteome (www.uniprot.org) database of 2022 (uniprot\sprot\2022-01-07\HUMAN.fasta).
 For identification, peptides of 7-52 AA length were considered, cleaved with trypsin/P specificity and a maximum of 2 missed cleavages.
-Carbamidomethylation of cysteine (fixed), methionine oxidation and N-terminal protein acetylation (variable) were the modifications applied.
-Mass calibration was dynamic and based on a first database search.
+Carbamidomethylation of cysteine (fixed), methionine oxidation, and N-terminal protein acetylation (variable) were the modifications applied.
+Mass calibration was dynamic and based on an initial database search.
 The Pulsar engine was used for peptide identification.
 Protein inference was performed with the IDPicker algorithm.
-Spectra, peptide and protein identifications were all filtered at 1% FDR against a decoy database.
-Specific filtering for library construction removed fragments corresponding to less than 3 AA and fragments outside the 300-1800 m/z range.
+Spectra, peptide, and protein identifications were all filtered at 1% FDR against a decoy database.
+Specific filtering for library construction removed fragments corresponding to less than 3 AA and fragments outside the 300 to 1,800 m/z range.
 Also, only fragments with a minimum base peak intensity of 5% were kept.
 Precursors with less than 3 fragments were also eliminated and only the best 6 fragments were kept per precursor.
-No filtering was done on the basis of charge state and a maximum of 2 missed cleavages was allowed.
-Shared (non proteotypic) peptides were kept.
+No filtering was done on the basis of charge state and a maximum of two missed cleavages was allowed.
+Shared (nonproteotypic) peptides were kept.
 The library created contained 127,456 precursors mapping to 92,961 stripped sequences, of which 88,718 were proteotypic.
 These corresponded to 7,860 protein groups (7,949 proteins).
 Of these, 790 were single hits (one peptide precursor).
 In total 752,440 fragments were used for quantitation.
 Peptide-centric analysis of DIA data was done with Spectronaut 17.6 using the library described above.
 Single hits proteins (defined as matched by one stripped sequence only) were kept in the analysis.
-Peptide quantitation was based on XIC area, for which a minimum of 1 and a maximum of 3 (the 3 best) precursors were considered for each peptide, from which the median value was selected.
-Quantities for protein groups were derived from inter-run peptide ratios based on MaxLFQ algorithm.
-Global normalization of runs/samples was done based on the median of peptides.
-The raw output table contained 7,675 quantified protein groups (minimum 1 precursor per group) with an overall data completeness of 94.9%.
-All subsequent analyses were done with the Perseus software package (version 1.6.15.0).
-Contaminant proteins were removed, and quantited values were log2-transformed.
-After assignment to groups, only proteins quantified in at least 4 samples of one group were kept (7,372 protein groups).
-After missing values imputation (based on normal distribution using Perseus default parameters), t-tests were carried out between N6AMT1-depleted and control samples, with Benjamini-Hochberg correction for multiple testing.
+Peptide quantitation was based on XIC area, for which